Analysis | Biden presidency a relief for heavily Democratic Washington region

 Here are highlights of what a Biden presidency means for the region:

 Chesapeake Bay.
-Biden’s pro-environment platform suggests he would reverse multiple steps by the Trump administration that weakened protections for the world’s largest estuary.
+Biden’s pro-environment platform suggests he would reverse multiple steps by the Trump administration that weakened protections for the nation’s largest estuary.

 “It’s pretty cut and dry,” Chesapeake Bay Foundation President Will Baker said.
 “President Trump took saving the Chesapeake Bay off the federal agenda.
 Period.
-We hope and anticipate that now, saving the Bay will be back on the federal agenda, as it had been for decades.”
+We hope and anticipate that now, saving the bay will be back on the federal agenda, as it had been for decades.”

-Biden is expected to overturn Trump executive orders that made it easier for both water- and airborne pollution to enter the Bay’s watershed.
+Biden is expected to overturn Trump executive orders that made it easier for both water- and airborne pollution to enter the bay’s watershed.

 Transportation.
 Biden’s well-known affection for rail travel — he commuted by Amtrak between Capitol Hill and his Delaware home — should translate into increased federal support for rail projects of all types.

 That raises hopes for getting high-speed passenger rail from Baltimore to Richmond.
-It should help improve speed and frequency of commuter rail.
+It should help improve the speed and frequency of commuter rail.
 And it should make it easier to keep federal funding for Metro.

-Pandemic.
-Local leaders are optimistic that Biden will lead a more effective battle against the coronavirus than Trump has done.
-The president-elect said Saturday that he intends to announce a coronavirus task force on Monday.
+The pandemic.
+Local leaders are optimistic that Biden will lead a more effective battle against the coronavirus.
+The president-elect said Saturday that he intends to announce a coronavirus task force Monday.

-“We’ll have a much more deliberate strategy on the health care front, which is really necessary for any safe reopening across the region and the country,” Sen. Chris Van Hollen (D-Md.) said.
+“We’ll have a much more deliberate strategy on the health-care front, which is really necessary for any safe reopening across the region and the country,” said Sen. Chris Van Hollen (D-Md.).

-Said Fairfax Board of Supervisors Chairman Jeffrey C. McKay (D-At Large), “We’ll have an administration that believes in data and science.”
+Fairfax Board of Supervisors Chairman Jeffrey C. McKay (D-At Large) said, “We’ll have an administration that believes in data and science.”

 Business leaders said a shift in health policy is critical to helping the economy recover.

-“We’ll have a coherent, committed, funded federal response, which we haven’t had to date,” said J.B.
-Holston, chief executive of the Greater Washington Partnership.
+“We’ll have a coherent, committed, funded federal response, which we haven’t had to date,” said JB Holston, chief executive of the Greater Washington Partnership.
 “The economic recovery will therefore be accelerated.
 You can only deal with the economy when you deal with the health problem.”

-D.C.
-Statehood.
-The House has already approved D.C. statehood, but Senate Majority Leader Mitch McConnell (R-Ky.) is dead-set against a measure that would almost certainly add two Democratic senators to the chamber.
+D.C. statehood.
+The House has already approved D.C. statehood, but Senate Majority Leader Mitch McConnell (R-Ky.) is dead set against a measure that would almost certainly add two Democratic senators to the chamber.

-Advocates were disappointed that there wasn’t a clear Democratic takeover of the Senate, but said they had not expected Congress to pass a statehood bill until after the 2022 midterm elections.
+Advocates were disappointed that there wasn’t a clear Democratic takeover of the Senate but said they had not expected Congress to pass a statehood bill until after the 2022 midterm elections.

-“Our strategic plan was always looking at a 2023 vote,” DC Vote Executive Director Bo Shuff said.
+“Our strategic plan was always looking at a 2023 vote,” said DC Vote Executive Director Bo Shuff.
 “The class of senators that’s up [for election] in 2022 is far more conducive to the Senate being controlled by statehood supporters than the class that was up this year.”

 In the meantime, it’s a plus to have a friend like Biden in the White House rather than an opponent like Trump.

-A Biden win “puts a statehood supporter in the bully pulpit of the presidency, as we’re trying to educate more people,” Shuff said.
+A Biden win “puts a statehood supporter in the bully pulpit of the presidency as we’re trying to educate more people,” Shuff said.

 Housing.
 Lack of affordable housing has been one of the region’s principal challenges, and a Biden administration helps by shifting policy to do more for low- and middle-income residents.

-Trump’s move to fill civil service with political hacks and cronies reflects his contempt for actual expertise.
+Trump’s move to fill civil service with political hacks and cronies reflects his contempt for actual expertise

 Biden’s platform calls for barring landlords from discriminating against potential tenants if they depend on housing vouchers or other subsidies.
 He wants to restore the Obama administration’s support for fair housing policies designed in part to prevent racially discriminatory housing practices.